dictyBase/go-grpc-http-generator/README.md

    --dictybase-repo value    Repository containing protocol buffer definitions of dictybase api and services, will be checked out or updated under GOPATH (default: "https://github.com/dictyBase/dictybaseapis")
-   --log-level value         log level for the application (default: "error") --log-format value        format of the logging out, either of json or text (default: "text") --help, -h                show help
+   --log-level value         log level for the application (default: "error") --log-format value        format of the logging out, either of json or text (default: "text") --swagger-gen             generate swagger definition files from grpc-gateway definition --swagger-output value    Output folder for swagger definition files, should be set with swagger-gen option --help, -h                show help
    --version, -v             print the version
 ```